Introducing Conversation Intelligence, powered by Loris ->

 • Immediate answers to new questions: analyze any user behavior instantly, even if you weren't specifically tracking it before

-• Engineering team freedom: eliminate the 30 minute setup time per event, letting your developers focus on building features instead of tracking them
+• Engineering team freedom: remove ongoing event setup work, so developers focus on building features instead of tracking them

 • Significant cost savings: reduce implementation costs and avoid per-event fees while getting more comprehensive data